mmpfeffer/blip/blip/README.md

    Nested templates may receive parameters, passed at invocation.
    Parameter values are strings (or lists, see below) but otherwise are untyped.
-If a required parameter is not passed, or previously defined, an error will result.
+If a required parameter is not passed, nor previously defined, an error will result.
 See Interpolation Scope for details.

-   Parameter lists consist of json key/values or variable names:
+   Parameter lists may be given in two forms: json key/values or inline assignment.

+       json key/values take the form { "varname" : "value", ... }
+       inline assigment take the form !formalparm=actualparm !...}

    Example: json key/values

         greeting.tmpl: